microsoft/IoT-Plug-and-Play-Workshop/docs/ADT-IndoorMap.md

   Wait for a few seconds, or click `Reload` button to refresh browser view

 Based on the temperature setting, the background color of the assigned room changes.
-Change temperature value again to see how digital twin property data is reflacted in Indoor Map.
+Change temperature value again to see how digital twin property data is reflected in Indoor Map.

+> [!TIP]
+> With Seeed WIO Terminal, you may send `light sensor` telemetry.

 ![ADT Map 15](media/ADT-Map-15.png)